 I want to know why you're qualified to be my harmonica teacher.
 Take me to your biography page NOW:

 THE STORE: BLUES HARMONICA LESSONS ONLINE, FOR IMMEDIATE DOWNLOAD The heart of this website is The Store.
-What you'll find there is a long series of links to Tradebit.com, a filehosting site at which I've uploaded a series of blues harmonica lessons for immediate download.
-Many of them are materials that I've worked up for my harmonica students over the past 20 years.
-Some of them are original compositions designed to introduce certain basic techniques in a sequential way.
+What you'll find there is a series of links to Tradebit.com, a filehosting site at which I've uploaded a series of blues harmonica lessons: instructional videos and tabs.
+Many of them are materials that I've worked up for my private harmonica students over the past 20 years.
+Some of them are original compositions designed to introduce basic techniques in a sequential way.
 Others are transcriptions of classic harp-based tunes such as Big Walter Horton's "Easy" and Paul Butterfield's "Born in Chicago."

 The internet has changed the game.
 Online instruction is the future of blues harmonica--AND THE FUTURE IS HERE.